-Development which would result in harm to the significance of a scheduled monument and nationally important archaeological site will not be permitted, unless it can be demonstrated that the public benefits of the development would clearly outweigh the harm.
+Development which would result in harm to the significance of a scheduled monument or other nationally important archaeological sites will not be permitted unless it can be demonstrated that the public benefits which cannot be met in any other way would clearly outweigh the harm.

-Where there is the potential for non-designated archaeology, developers will be expected to investigate the significance of the archaeology prior to the determination of an application for the site.
+Where there is known or potential non-designated archaeology, developers will be expected to investigate the significance of any archaeology prior to the determination of an application for the site.
 Where this demonstrates that the significance is equivalent to that of designated archaeology, proposals which cause harm to or loss will not be supported.